 B2B International has worked on numerous economic development and labour market studies for Business Link, Learning & Skills Councils, Regional Development Authorities, local government and central government departments.
-The range of public sector market research projects carried out for these organisations includes:

 Our public sector market research experience covers many different countries, from regional inward investment opportunities from within China through to sourcing potential partners for UK government supplied services in the US, Canada, Australia, Norway, Denmark, Germany and Ireland.